OREGON TMJ -A New part of Back In Shape Chiropractic

 Emotional stress can cause behaviors that lead to TMD, such as clenching the jaw or grinding the teeth.

-You can manage TMD through medications or lifestyle interventions.
-Your doctor may recommend muscle relaxants or pain relievers.
-Certain types of antidepressants also relieve pain.
+You can try to manage TMD through prescription medications or lifestyle interventions.
+Your medical doctor may recommend muscle relaxants or prescription or over-the-counter pain relievers.
+Certain types of antidepressants may also be recommended by medical doctors to relieve pain.
 If you clench your teeth at night, aggravating your TMD pain, your doctor might prescribe a sedative.
 These medications bring along a variety of side effects.

-If stress and anxiety are the cause of your TMD, try relaxation techniques.
-Mindfulness meditation, acupuncture, biofeedback, talking to a counselor or massage might help.
+If stress and anxiety are a contributing factor to your TMD, relaxation techniques, mindfulness meditation, acupuncture, biofeedback, talking to a counselor might help.

 In extreme cases, some doctors recommend surgery to repair this joint.